Sports fans need to drop a word

 To The Batcave!

-Missy Griffith, Opinion Editor
+Missy Griffith, Managing Editor

 Just because a team does not make it to the World Series, Stanley Cup, Super Bowl, Championship, whatever, does not mean that they “suck.”